 - 1. Post-termination mortality rates (non-disabled) - a.
-Male state employees: RP-2014 Combined Healthy for Males with Blue Collar adjustments, projected with Scale Ultimate MP16. - b.
-Female state employees: RP-2014 Combined Healthy for Females, projected with Scale Ultimate MP16. - c.
-Male teachers: RP-2014 Combined Healthy for Males with White Collar adjustments, projected with Scale Ultimate MP16. - d.
-Female teachers: RP-2014 Combined Healthy for Females with White Collar adjustments, projected with Scale Ultimate MP16.
+Male state employees: RP-2014 Combined Healthy for Males with Blue Collar adjustments, projected with the ultimate values of the MP Scale. - b.
+Female state employees: RP-2014 Combined Healthy for Females, projected with the ultimate values of the MP Scale. - c.
+Male teachers: RP-2014 Combined Healthy for Males with White Collar adjustments, projected with the ultimate values of the MP Scale. - d.
+Female teachers: RP-2014 Combined Healthy for Females with White Collar adjustments, projected with the ultimate values of the MP Scale.